George Floyd? Donald Trump? Hero Statue Nominations Are in

 George Floyd.
 Sacagawea.
 The guy who invented air conditioning.

-Americans' suggestions of suitable statues for President Donald Trump's planned National Garden of American Heroes are in, and they look considerably different from the predominantly white worthies that the administration has locked in for many of the pedestals.
-The outside nominations are more activist, less white and far more indigenous.
+Americans' suggestions of suitable statues for President Donald Trump's planned National Garden of American Heroes are in, and they're more activist, less white and far more indigenous than the president’s nominees.

 Well, for the most part, anyway.
 The administration also is leaving open the possibility of a statue of Trump himself in the Trump-created statue park after receiving what it said were “multiple nominations" of the president.